chase-moskal/shopper/README.md

 **shopper is experimental open source technology**
 - built on the [shopify buy js sdk](https://shopify.github.io/js-buy-sdk/)
-- aims to be used by people who only know basic html and css
+- can be installed by people with basic html and css skills
-- future versions of shopper may be subject to change
+- experimental: future versions of shopper might change
 - contributions welcome
 - [discord chat](https://discord.gg/vFFDqHT2AB)